-Like to CRM edition above, this edition helps to streamline lead-to-cash processes, can elevate productivity thanks to the 360-degree view of customers, can improve sales performance, and manages global sales and services organizations.
+Like the CRM edition above, Standard helps to streamline lead-to-cash processes, elevating productivity thanks to the 360 degree view of customers, can improve sales performance, and manages global sales and services organizations.

 NetSuite OneWorld is the most comprehensive NetSuite edition.
 Businesses which have other companies in their portfolio typically use it.
-It is extremely useful for those who deal with out-of-country transactions and operations. with other companies in their portfolio, and those who deal with many out of country transactions and operations.
+OneWorld is extremely useful for those who deal with transactions and operations outside of their own country.

 It’s billed similarly to the Standard edition, but you are also charged per subsidiary — albeit at a reasonable rate.
 While there is a significant increase in price between the CRM and Standard editions, moving up to OneWorld doesn’t hit the purse strings as hard.

-The fact you can see your data in real time ensures consistent and compliant management, both locally and globally; the robust financial reporting capabilities it is built around ensures this.
+The fact you can see this in real time ensures consistent and compliant management, both locally and globally; the robust financial reporting capabilities it is built around ensures this.

 Once you have decided which edition best fits your business, it’s time to choose a level.
-Again, there are three primary levels in which to take your pick from.
+Again, there are three primary levels to pick from.

 The Light Edition (LE) is designed for small companies with no more than 10 users and 50 employees.